mjkeeble/IronSnippets/README.md

 # Code snippets

-Over the past two weeks I've realised that syntax errors are often the cause of bugs that we have to spend far too long hunting.
-I think snippets could be a good way to tackle that because they can provide the basic syntax for code elements we use often and help avoid errors.
+The snippets files contain a variety of snippets for common programming structures and components for MERN full-stack applications put together for my own benefit

-I have started to compile a snippet file (for now just JavaScript) to build up a library of snippets for regularly used program elements.
 Feel free to use this and to let me know if you find any bugs or want to have items added.

 For a good video on snippets and how to get them installed see here: https://youtu.be/K3gLlZm-m_8